 The Amazon LPs, particularly 'Earn Trust', resonate deeply with Visweswaran, reminding him of his time spent in places with extreme weather such as Siachen.
 His commitment to collaborative improvements and inclusive communication is evident in his advocacy for diverse opinions and suggestions within the community.
 He is also a strong advocate for fostering an inclusive work environment at Amazon, recognising the value of diverse perspectives in driving innovation and productivity.
 His favourite Amazon service is Amazon Prime, which he praises for its game-changing impact on e-commerce and retail, offering early deliveries, a diverse library of streaming options, and exclusive offers.

-From epic historical tales to heartwarming stories, these patriotic titles will ignite the spark of pride in you.
+From epic historical tales to heartwarming stories, these patriotic movies and shows will ignite the spark of patriotism in you.

 On why organisations should hire military veterans, he says, “Military veterans bring a unique set of qualities to the workplace—leadership, adaptability, resilience and a strong commitment to teamwork.
 Their training often includes a focus on discipline, problem-solving, and a results-driven mindset, making them valuable assets across various roles and industries.
 By considering veterans for your hiring needs, you not only contribute to their successful transition to civilian life but also tap into a workforce known for dedication, integrity and a proven ability to perform under pressure.”